maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 (12 x 4em) + ((12 - 1) x 1em) = 59em

-...and remember that since we're using a base font size of 16px, if you multiply the em's value by that number you will get the equivalent breakpoints in px:
+...and remember that since we're using a base font size of 16px, if you multiply the em's value by that number you will get the equivalent breakpoints in pixels:

 -  2 columns:  9em x 16px = 144px
 -  3 columns: 14em x 16px = 224px